dargueta/disko/README.rst

 License
 -------

-Against my better judgement I'm making this open-source for anyone to use at their own peril.
+Against my better judgement I'm open-sourcing this footgun for anyone to use, albeit at their own peril.
 This is released under the terms of the BSD 3-Clause License.
 Please see LICENSE.txt in this repository for the legal text.

 Acknowledgments
 ---------------